First published in 2013 — fully revised and updated in 2018.

 They’re so wrong.
 Angkor Wat is magnificent, but there is so much more to Cambodia.
 It’s a real shame to miss out.

 While it’s an amazing travel destination, it does seem Cambodia’s charm and natural beauty are constantly under threat by its horribly corrupt government.
-Conservation, sustainability, or human rights are not high on the agenda, to put it mildly.
-Some coastal places are being taken over by Chinese casino development (especially Sihanoukville and in the future possibly Kampot and some of the islands).
-I wrote about my conflicted feelings about the country, even though as a visitor you might not easily notice the negative side.
+Conservation, sustainability, or human rights are not high on the agenda… to put it mildly.
+Some coastal places are also being taken over by Chinese casino development.
+This is especially true in Sihanoukville, though Kampot and some of the islands may be future victims.

 Creating your Cambodia route